crownsedge/wildonaldson.me/resume/index.md

 ### Drifts

-Since September of 2010, I have produced and presented Drifts, a new music radio show focusing on the stranger, more futuristic sides of the emerging Electronic music underground.
-I spend time researching and finding new music for airplay, interviewing guests for air, managing a social media brand including Facebook and Twitter, and keep an updated website, all with consistent visual branding.
+From September of 2010 to November of 2015, I produced and presented Drifts, a new music radio show focusing on the stranger, more futuristic sides of the emerging Electronic music underground.
+I spent time researching and finding new music for airplay, interviewing guests for air, managing a social media brand including Facebook and Twitter, and kept an updated website, all with consistent visual branding.

 ### WFNP The Edge